ar851060/Quantum_Information/README.md

 # Quantum_Information
 These are homeworks for quantum information in Technion.
+QIHW is my answers and codes of the homeworks.
+pset is the questions of homeworks.
 ## QIHW2
 ### test_1
 test_1 describes a random walk process.